emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-11-Customer Segmentation for An Online Retailer.md

 ![_config.yml]({{ site.baseurl }}/images/2019-12-11-Customer Segmentation/ecommerce.png)

 Segmentation is the part of the assortment planning process where we decide *right products* at the *right quantity* at the *right price* in the *right place* at the *right time* (see Figure 1).
+We classify customers into groups (segments) based on observed or inferred characteristics, behaviors, and preferences.

 | ![_config.yml]({{ site.baseurl }}/images/2019-12-11-Customer Segmentation/assortment planning.PNG) |
 |:--:|
 | *Figure 1: Assortment planning process* |

-We classify customers into groups (segments) based on observed or inferred characteristics, behaviors, and preferences in the segmentation step.
-Segmentation is then followed by product design (product offering).
-The objective of the product design is to construct bundles of product/service features to target each customer segment.
-Correlating customers’ willingness to pay with their preferences and purchase behavior is the key to good product design.

 ## Analysis